PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 For money to be used as a common measure of the value of goods and services, it must be:

 **Fungible:** When money is said to be fungible, every unit of currency is interchangeable with any other unit.
 In simpler terms, it means that money is uniform and identical, regardless of where it came from or who owns it.
-For example, if you owe someone $10 and you give them a $10 bill, it doesn't matter if the bill came from your wallet or someone else's wallet.
-As long as it's a genuine $10 bill, it's considered to be of equal value.
+For example, if you owe someone 10 dollars and you give them a 10 dollars bill, it doesn't matter if the bill came from your wallet or someone else's wallet.
+As long as it's a genuine 10 dollars bill, it's considered to be of equal value.
 The concept of fungibility is important because it allows money to function effectively as a common unit of measurement, making transactions simpler and more efficient.

 Conclusion